shams-144/shams-144/README.md

 Senior Web Developer
 --------------------

+Web developer with 9+ years' expertise in crafting responsive Frontend & Backend solutions.
+Proficient in HTML, CSS, Bootstrap, JavaScript, PHP, Laravel, WordPress, and more.
+Skilled in REST API, and GitHub.
+Let's innovate together!

 *   🌍  I'm based in Pakistan
 *   🖥️  See my portfolio at [My Portfolio](http://www.linkedin.com/in/shams144/)
 *   ✉️  You can contact me at [engr.jahangeer.shams@gmail.com](mailto:engr.jahangeer.shams@gmail.com)